Jane Beale: 2014–2017

 Jane returns in November with the news that Bobby (now played by Eliot Carrington) is missing.
 Masood finds him asleep on Walford Common near where Lucy's body was found.
 When he is returned home it is apparent that he has been trying to solve the murder and wants to live in Walford.
 Jane agrees that Bobby needs his father and finds them a flat.
 Denise digs up Lucy's missing purse and phone in Patrick's allotment and Jane convinces Ian not to hand them in to the police.
 Denise is angry when she finds out Ian had sex with Jane the day after Lucy's death.
 Jane reunites Ian and Peter when they fall out after Ian discovers that Peter was sourcing Lucy's drugs for her, and later she decides to stay at the Beale house.
 She takes Lucy's phone and purse and hides them under a loose floorboard without telling Ian.
 Jane kisses Ian and regrets it, but later realises she loves him and they kiss again under the mistletoe.
 Jane does not want everyone to know about their relationship, but Alfie Moon (Shane Richie) has already found out and the news quickly spreads across the Square.
 When Jane finds out, she tells Ian that their relationship will not work, but after a discussion with Alfie, she changes her mind and proposes to Ian, who accepts.
 They plan their wedding for February.
 Jane is upset when her parents decline her invitation, disapproving of her remarrying Ian, but Sonia Fowler (Natalie Cassidy) supports her and she makes her matron of honour.
-On the day of the wedding, Jane receives a card from Lauren, revealing she knows that Lucy was killed at home.
+On the day of the wedding, Jane receives a card from Lauren Branning (Jacqueline Jossa), revealing she knows that Lucy was killed at home.
 Visibly disturbed, she flees her wedding reception and is confronted by Peter, who also has discovered that Lucy died in the house.
 Ian realises Jane is lying and accuses her of killing Lucy; initially, she confesses, but Ian sees through her and realises Bobby is the real culprit.
 Jane covered for Bobby by taking Lucy's body and putting it in the common, then convinced Bobby that he didn't kill his sister; that is why they left Walford soon after the murder.
 Ian forgives Jane and, with the twins' maternal half-sister Cindy Williams (Mimi Keene), they agree that Bobby can never find out.
 Jane is devastated when Cindy stops her and Ian adopting Beth.